Running a podcast sounds fun until the problems hit.

 [Your Show Name] Podcast Guest Release Form

-3. Permission to use content: By signing this form, you grant [Show Name] the right to use the following content: Audio/video recordings, images, social media clips, and other promotional materials.
+- Permission to use content: By signing this form, [Guest] grants [Your Show Name] the right to use the following content: Audio/video recordings, images, social media clips, and other promotional materials.

-4. Rights and usage: [Show Name] has the right to edit, distribute, and promote the content as deemed appropriate for the show’s objectives.
+- Rights and usage: [Your Show Name] has the right to edit, distribute, and promote the content as deemed appropriate for the show’s objectives.

-6. Terms and conditions: Cancellations or rescheduling requests may be submitted at least [X] days in advance.
-Any disputes will be governed by [your location] law.
+- Terms and conditions: Cancellations or rescheduling requests may be submitted at least [X] days in advance.
+Any disputes will be governed by [Your Location] law.

 5 Best Podcast Guest Release Forms